masakhane-io/lacuna_pos_ner/NER_annotation_guide.md

 * Example of NER: John [PERSON] is going to Kenya [LOCATION] on Monday [DATE]

-For annotation, we will be following the Message Understanding Conference (MUC-6) named entity definition guideline for identifying Persons, organizations, locations, dates and times, see https://cs.nyu.edu/faculty/grishman/NEtask20.book_1.html
+For annotation, we will be following the Message Understanding Conference (MUC-6) named entity definition [guideline](https://cs.nyu.edu/faculty/grishman/NEtask20.book_1.html) for identifying Persons, organizations, locations, dates and times.

-You may also use https://www.ldc.upenn.edu/sites/www.ldc.upenn.edu/files/english-entities-guidelines-v6.6.pdf
+You may also use [LDC guideline](https://www.ldc.upenn.edu/sites/www.ldc.upenn.edu/files/english-entities-guidelines-v6.6.pdf)

 ## Person Annotation [PER]